 Sedation dentistry can help you feel relaxed during dental treatment.
 This will help you get the dental treatments you need, with little or no discomfort.
 And you will find that having a few positive experiences makes it easier every time.
-We offer multiple sedation dentistry options: oral sedation, nitrous oxide, and even IV sedation so you can get the one that’s right for you.
+We offer multiple sedation dentistry options: oral sedation and even IV sedation so you can get the one that’s right for you.

 To learn more about sedation dentistry and whether it can help you, please contact Country Club Dentistry in Rancho Mirage today.